Skip to main content

 Where can you find help regarding the program?

-All questions about open access publishing in hybrid journals can be addressed directly to the Springer Nature publisher at oa.verification@springernature.com.
-If you have any further issues, please contact WBN staff at wbn@icm.edu.pl.
-Information about the program is also available on the publisher's page Open access agreement for Poland.
+Any questions regarding open publishing in hybrid journals can be directed to Springer Nature at oa.verification@springernature.com.
+If you continue to experience problems, please contact WBN support at wbn@icm.edu.pl.
+Information about the program is also available on the publisher's website: Open access agreement for ICM Poland.

 0